Ianokane1/pawfectionparlour/README.md

 ### Landing Page
 - A simple but cute photo of a groomed dog.
 - A book now button that directs the user to create a booking page.
 If the user has not logged in it will prompt the user to register or log in first.
-- A short introduction to describe the restaurant.

 ### Create Profile Page
 - Once the user has registered they will be redirected to the create profile page.
 The page displays a form for the user to enter their first name, last name, dog name and telephone number.